Editor layout

 - An interactive diagram showing the Blueprint’s logic

-- An Outputs footer (when Live mode is on or after a manual run) showing the current output values
+- An Outputs footer (when Live mode is running or after a manual run) showing the current output values

 Right sidebar